ErikBjare/pyzenobase/README.md

 Check out the examples in `./examples`.

 ## Documentation
-Not yet available, but codebase is small so reading `src/main.py` should be simple enough to understand usage.
+Not yet available, but codebase is small so reading `./pyzenobase/main.py` should be enough to understand how to use it.
+For info about the general Zenobase API, look [here](https://zenobase.com/#/api/).